Home :: Going Solo :: Christmas Traditions Around the World

 20. Take a winter driving class.
 Admit it, you're brave and courageous but when that ice gets slick your stomach whips straight to your toes.
 There's nothing like learning a controlled skid (or learning to avoid one altogether) to give you confidence when hell freezes over.

 21. Have a party with new friends if you're away.
-I spent many Christmasses on the road and a memorable one involved people I'd met in a hostel lobby, making plans to meet up a couple of weeks later, and a party on Zanzibar, all with people I barely knew.
+I've spent many Christmasses on the road and a memorable one involved people I'd met in a hostel lobby, planning to meet up a couple of weeks later, and a party on Zanzibar, all with people I barely knew.
 And what a party it was!

 23. Pamper yourself.
 Spend the week in a spa getting pummelled and taking off the weight while everyone else is putting it on.
-Or go for an ayurvedic treatment (I've got plans for this one) and detoxify.
+Or go for an ayurvedic treatment and detoxify.
 The new you may be just around the corner.
 Or the same old you, but healthier.

 24. Do something with your hands.
 Be honest - how often do you do that (outside of washing dishes and hitting the keyboard, I mean)?
 Get the scissors and construction paper out and make your own cards.
 Strip an antique chair and polish it.
 Paint an intricate design on an old cupboard.
 Make a teddy bear.
 Or make a snow cat if you have snow.
 Pull out stray bits of Lego, toothpicks, matches, puzzles, knitting, origami - and focus.
 If you're on the road, go to the market and find a woman who is making things - show interest and she might teach you how it's done.
 It's better than meditation.

 Yep.
 Snow cat.